Billionaire Time Calculator

 Frequently Asked Questions

-At the US median salary of $56,000/year and saving every penny: 17,857 years.
+At the US median individual wage of $59,228/year and saving every penny: 16,949 years.
 At $200,000/year saving 50%: 10,000 years.
 At $1 million/year net: 1,000 years.
 Even compound interest at 7%/year doesn't change the fundamental order of magnitude problem - the scale of billionaire wealth is incomprehensible from a wage-income perspective.

-As of Forbes 2024: approximately 2,781 billionaires worldwide with a combined net worth over $14 trillion.
-US: ~813 billionaires.
-China: ~473.
-The count has grown from 140 in 1987 and 499 in 2000.
+As of Forbes 2026: 3,428 billionaires worldwide with a combined net worth of $20.1 trillion.
+US: 989 billionaires.
+China (including Hong Kong): 610.
+India: 229.
+The count has grown from 140 in 1987, 499 in 2000, and 3,028 in 2025.
 The rate of billionaire creation accelerated dramatically after 2010, coinciding with the rise of tech companies and quantitative easing.
+A record 20 people now have fortunes exceeding $100 billion.

 By common benchmarks: net worth over $1 million puts you in the top 1% in most countries.
 The Forbes 400 richest Americans requires ~$3.5 billion minimum.
 "Billionaire" is the colloquial threshold for extreme wealth.
 In a practical sense, financial independence (FI) means having 25x your annual expenses invested - for most people this means $1-3 million.